iO-Academy/AcademyPortal/README.md

     - if course could not be added
         - `{"success": false, "msg": "Unexpected error."}`

-**/editTeams / updateTeams**
+**/updateTeams**

 POST
-- When the user is logged in, invoke gets data from new applicant form and passes into insertNewApplicantToDb function for inserting into database.
+- When the user is logged in and selects 'save teams' invoke gets data from new applicant form and passes into insertNewApplicantToDb function for inserting into database.
 - Returns success true / false
   - If successful it returns 'success true' with message 'Team successfully saved'
-  - If trainer name is missing it returns success => false with message 'Missing trainer names',
+  - If trainer name is missing it returns success => false with message 'Missing trainer names'

-**/getHiringPartnersByID**
-GET
-- Function to get all hiring partners associated with an event
-- Returns JSON of the hiring partners associated with an event
-- If not successful it will return `Database error`

 **/getCourses**

 GET
 - Calls a method to get all the courses scheduled and send JSON back with the info
 - Returns success true / false